aiven/aiven-docs/docs/products/opensearch/howto/restore_opensearch_backup.md

 3. Select **Fork & restore**.

-    This opens the *New Database Fork* view where you can create the fork for the backup that you want to restore.
+    This opens the *New Database Fork* view where you can create the fork for the backup to restore.

-4. Fill in the required details, select the cloud provider, region, and service plan, then click **Create fork**.
+4. Fill in the required details, select the cloud provider, region, and service plan and click **Create fork**.

 5. Once the new service is running, change your application's connection settings to point to it and power off the original